-The best add-ons are consistent with the style and layout of the Google Sheets, Docs, and Forms editors.
+The best add-ons are consistent with the style and layout of the Google Sheets, Docs, Slides, and Forms editors.
 They extend each editor naturally by using familiar controls and behaviors.
 When building a new add-on:

 - Use the add-ons CSS package in your HTML service pages.
 (And don't use UI service to create a public add-on — it won't look as professional.)